dataluscorp/browser/browser/docs/BrowserUsageTelemetry.rst

 identifier is dropped and an identifier of the form ``addonX`` is used where X is a number.
 The number used is stable for a single session.
-Everytime the user moves or interacts with an add-on the same number is used but then the numbers for each add-on may change after Firefox has been restarted.
+Everytime the user moves or interacts with an add-on the same number is used but then the numbers for each add-on may change after Datalus has been restarted.

 Profile Count
 =============

-The scalar ``browser.engagement.profile_count`` records how many profiles have been used by the current Firefox installation.
+The scalar ``browser.engagement.profile_count`` records how many profiles have been used by the current Datalus installation.
 It reports a bucketed result, which will be 0 if there is an error.
 The raw value will be reported for 1-10, but above that, it will report 10 for 10-99, 100 for 100-999, 1000 for 1000-9999, and 10000 for any values greater than that.